History of Ranchi district: 1857 Movement

 In the Sepoy Mutiny of 1857, the main head of the Chota Nagpur region did not interfere but the Ramgarh Battalion at Ranchi participated.
 Thakur Vishwanath Shahdeo, Pandey Ganpat Rai, Tikait Umrao Singh and Sheikh Bhikhari played pivotal role in Indian Rebellion of 1857.
 Several possessions, estates and property of the Zamindars were confiscated.
 The British eventually succeeded in regaining control over the region and the revolt was suppressed.

 Events after 1857

 After 1857, for several years there was no significant system of Governance with the Munda population expressing discontent over the condition of their people.
 The last fifteen years of the nineteenth century were constituted by agitations of the sardars or leaders whose chief objective was to make a living for themselves at the expense of the people.
+In 1892 the subdivision of Palamu along with the Tori pargana were formed into a separate district bifurcating Lohardaga district.
+The South-Western Frontier Agency was directly administrated by an agent to the Governor-General.
 In 1899, a small rising was initiated by Birsa Munda, who encouraged the people to revolt and restore the pride of the Munda tribe.
 The people revered him as a God-sent leader with miraculous powers.
 The movement was suppressed with ease by the local authorities and Birsa Munda was imprisoned in the Ranchi Jail, where he died few years later.
 In 1899, the name of the Lohardaga district was changed to Ranchi district.